 But to truly engage and make the most out of each visit to a microbrewery, brewpub or beer fest, it helps to know a little more about the beer you're drinking.

-So this spring and summer, study up on these three popular warm weather beers.
+So this spring and summer, study up on these three popular warm weather beer styles.
 Then get out there and experience the local craft beer scene, at home and in your travels!

 Some 200 years ago, British brewers loaded IPAs (India Pale Ales) with hops as a means of preserving them for their long transport to India.